sreyadhar/Fraym.io/README.md

 # Fraym.io
-Fraym.io~Mini_Data_Case_Part_1 : Please feel to reach out to me at sreyadha@buffalo.edu if the notebook file 'Fraym_io_Part1_Dhar.ipynb' does not load properly; I can email you the notebook.
+Fraym.io~Mini_Data_Case_Part_1 : Please feel free to reach out to me at sreyadha@buffalo.edu if the notebook file 'Fraym_io_Part1_Dhar.ipynb' does not load properly; I can email you the notebook.

 All the plots including plots from Plotly and Folium could be visible in the below link: https://colab.research.google.com/drive/18XSsC8d9n1_FqsC2FyKXGXurjobAjE10